jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `itude`: noun (something's abstraction)
 - `ity`: noun, related to a state or quality, `i` + `ty` (e.g. performatity)
   - Added to adjectives to form nouns
+- `itis`: noun, an illness or infection that affects a particular part of your body (e.g. neuritis)
 - `ium`: noun (e.g. scriptorium, technetium, medium)
 - `ive`: adjective (e.g. active)
 - `ise`: verb (Americanism)